Time Investment: 8 Minutes

 What about the ethics of editing another photographer’s image?

-Even if it is legal and the client does own the copyright or has a license that includes editing and the creation of derivative works, does editing another’s images without their knowledge fit within your ethical framework?
+Even if it is legal and the client does own the copyright or has a license that includes editing and the creation of derivative works, does editing someone else’s images without their knowledge fit within your ethical framework?

 Do you understand 17 USC 106 and copyright yourself?